 If you don’t want to pay Amazon exorbitant commissions and FBA charges while still having greater control over your inventory, there are various alternatives to FBA to consider.
 Take a look:

 SFP, or Seller-Fulfilled Prime, is a diluted version of FBA that gives sellers more control over their inventory and customers.
-When a buyer places an order through SFP, the seller is solely responsible for processing the order.
-But here’s the kicker: the seller must follow Amazon’s premium delivery requirements in order to display their products in the Prime category on the Amazon marketplace.
-While SFP allows you more control over your inventory and order management, meeting the strict delivery deadlines may cost you a lot of money.
+When a buyer orders through SFP, the Seller is solely responsible for processing the order.
+But here’s the kicker: the Seller must follow Amazon’s premium delivery requirements to display their products in the Prime category on the Amazon marketplace.
+While SFP allows you more control over your inventory and order management, meeting strict delivery deadlines may cost you a lot of money.

 Fulfilled by Merchant

-Fulfilled by Merchant, or FBM is an alternative solution to FBA which might prove more cost-efficient to you.
-With FBM, when a customer places an order, Amazon notifies you of the order information.
-You are free to ship your product directly to the customer on your terms; delivery charge, delivery time, return policy, and so on.
+Fulfilled by Merchant, or FBM is an alternative solution to FBA that is more cost-efficient for you.
+With FBM, when a customer places an order, Amazon notifies him of the order information.
+You can ship your product directly to the customer on your terms, delivery charge, delivery time, return policy, and so on.
 The crucial point to note here is that FBM sellers do not fall within the Prime category, which allows you to have more control over the inventory and the entire order processing procedure.

 More Amazon Guide: